The Public Relations BlogPR TrendsNew TechnologiesTechlash: The Great Digital Depression

 Of course, donating money is one way to interact digitally with a political campaign.
 But there are many other triggers, too.

 You could interact with the candidate on social media, sign up for their newsletter, or be affiliated with the party or the president in some other shape or form.
 2In 2010, several Scandinavian political organisations became interested in Blue State Digital.
-But perhaps the Scandinavian countries’ population was too small for these technologies.
-I guess that … Continue reading
+However, perhaps the population of Scandinavian countries was too small for these technologies.
+I guess … Continue reading

 I first came in contact with the immense power of big data in 2007.
 I was responsible for launching a Swedish online service to verify broadband speeds (Bredbandskollen).
 Later, in 2009, my employer, Springtime, acquired Early October to use their proprietary technology, Social Media Lounge, for online monitoring.